FirmwGuy/CEP/docs/L0_KERNEL/L0-OVERVIEW.md

 ---

 ## Topics Overview

+Each linked topic digs into a specific subsystem of Layer 0.
+Use this map to decide which deep-dive to read before changing kernel code or wiring new integrations.

 ### Append-Only and Idempotency
 This topic tracks how Layer 0 preserves deterministic history for both payloads and structure.
 It explains the twin timelines (`cepData` for bytes, `cepStore` for children), how timestamps reconstruct past states without cloning trees, and why duplicate updates short-circuit instead of forking history.
 Use it whenever you need to reason about replay, soft versus hard deletes, or store snapshot costs.